 Labor has ruled for almost six years under the leaderships of Rudd and the deputy who replaced him for three years, Julia Gillard.
-He said the end of an Australian mining boom, bankrolled by China, demands new policies that only Labor can provide to diversify the slowing economy.
+He said the end of an Australian mining boom, bankrolled by China, demanded new policies that only Labor could provide to diversify the economy.

 Among election promises announced Sunday, Rudd said a Labor government would increase tax deductions that 3.2 million small businesses could claim on equipment investment.
-The pledge would cost the government AU$200 million over four years in lost tax revenue.
+The pledge would cost the government 200 million Australian dollars ($178 million) over four year in lost tax revenue.

 The government would also create between AU$156 million and AU$624 million in additional work for Australian industry a year by legislating to ensure that infrastructure projects worth more than AU$300 million engage more local contractors.

 The government is under fire over debt left from by stimulus spending that kept Australia out of recession during the global economic crisis.
 The government's efforts to deliver a surplus budget have been frustrated by the Chinese industrial slowdown, which has hurt the mining sector, slowing the economy and dampening company tax revenues.

 While polls show Rudd remains a more popular choice of leader than Abbott, Labor's popularity lags below that of the opposition coalition.